 Whether you're lounging on the beach, jetting down a ski slope or hiking up a mountain, when you're outside, you're pummeled by invisible rays that can cause your skin to darken and burn.
-This radiationultraviolet, or UVcan also damage DNA in your skin cells, causing genetic mutations that can lead to skin cancer.
+This ultraviolet (UV) radiation can also damage DNA in your skin cells, causing genetic mutations that can lead to skin cancer.
 Fortunately, you can protect against many of the damaging effects of these rays with sunscreen.

 Sunscreens, which can be sprays, lotions, gels or waxes, are usually made up of a mix of chemicals.
 Inorganic chemicals in sunscreen can reflect or scatter the light away from the skin, and organic (carbon-based) ones can absorb UV rays so that our skin doesn't.

 Some inorganic chemicals, including minerals such as zinc oxide or titanium dioxide, act as a physical sunblock.
 They reflect UV rays, similar to how white paint reflects light.
 The white-colored noses on beach-goers in the 1980s and 1990s were due to these compounds; because manufacturers make the inorganic particles much smaller now, we don't see the visible white.

 Along with inorganic chemicals, sunscreens often contain organic chemicals, with names such as avobenzone or oxybenzone.
 Instead of physically deflecting UV light, these molecules absorb UV radiation through their chemical bonds.
 As the bonds absorb UV radiation, the components of the sunscreen slowly break down and release heat.

 The SPF on sunscreen bottles stands for Sun Protection Factor, and refers to how well the sunscreen protects against one type of UV radiation, called UVB (it may be helpful to think B for burning).
 UVB rays cause sunburn and several types of skin cancer.